Information Regarding Roles, Responsibilities and Confidentiality

 - Paying for any medical/psychological assessments and/or record request fees.

-- Requesting “Approved Academic Accommodations” form(s) from a DS counselor each term.
+- Requesting “Approved Academic Accommodations” form(s) from DS each term.

 - Students are encouraged to request their accommodations immediately after course registration and before the new term begins